Tranxi/k8s-student-manager/Readme.md

 - You need an AWS EKS (Elastic Kubernetes Service) cluster set up.
 - Ensure kubectl is configured to communicate with your AWS EKS cluster
+- Adds on EBS to your EKS group.

 #### Note